nyako/ruby-oo-workshop/README.md

 2. Open up the file assignment.rb
 3. In our assignment, we shall implement a query class that looks up and computes COVID-19 daily statistics in Malaysia
 4. You are given a dataset in the form of a CSV file
-5. Refer to the instructions given in assignment.rb
+5. Follow the instructions given in assignment.rb